A248/LibertyBans/README.md

 Supported platforms:

-* Spigot / Paper / Purpur (+Folia)
+* Bukkit Spigot / Paper / Purpur (+Folia)
 * BungeeCord / Waterfall
+* Fabric
 * Sponge
 * Velocity

-Compatibility with Geyser/Floodgate usernames.
+Compatibility with Geyser/Floodgate usernames and China Edition.
 Platform forks supported where reasonable.

 Due to 1.19+ chat signing, installing LibertyBans on a Velocity proxy requires [SignedVelocity](https://modrinth.com/plugin/signedvelocity) for mutes to work.
 Velocity users will need to install SignedVelocity on their proxy and backend servers, or switch to using LibertyBans on the backend servers.